 ♦ Realization of Abuse

-3 Ethics Phases of the Abusive Relationship
+♦ 3 Phases of the Abusive Relationship

 Far from the popular notion that the physically or emotionally abused woman stays in the abusive relationship, recent work shows that she moves through a process, eventually actively preparing herself to move out.

 Phase # 1 - The Beginning Phase